Type: Battle Pistol, Signal Pistol.

 Sprengpatronen for KP (KP = KampfPistole)

-High explosive pre-rifled projectile with detonator at the nose, mounted in a short aluminium cartridge.
+High explosive pre-rifled projectile with detonator at the nose, mounted in a short aluminum cartridge.
 Range 100 meters.

 Nebelpatrone for KP